In school or nursery

 – I have two eyes but only one that moves.

-– My eye was poorly so I have a new one.
+– My eye was poorly so I had to have a new one.

 Think about what your child will do or say if they face any negative comments from peers.
 Maybe find out if there is any support on hand from a fellow classmate in case this happens.
 If you’re not sure about how to approach this, contact your Rb team or CHECT support worker.